garywu/bitwser/README.md

 # bitwser
-World's first and only, the most inefficient browser build with docker, docker compose, selenium and python
+World's first and only, the most inefficient browser build with docker, docker compose, selenium and python.
+With advanced software engineering it translates any valid url to a bitmap.

 Demostrates simplest python to selenium